glouppe/info8010-deep-learning/lecture6.md

 This architecture is made of four parts:
 1. Selective search is performed on the input image to select multiple high-quality region proposals.
-2. A pre-trained CNN is selected and put before the output layer.
+2. A pre-trained CNN (the **backbone**) is selected and put before the output layer.
 It resizes each proposed region into the input dimensions required by the network and uses a forward pass to output features for the proposals.
 3. The features are fed to an SVM for predicting the class.
 4. The features are fed to a linear regression model for predicting the bounding-box.